dust39/FFL_project_2022/README.md

 The program also created and saved a .jpg version of the plot mentioned above.
 The .jpg file has the year selected as part of the file naming convention.

 #### Category 4- Best Practices
 For this requirement I created a virtual environment to complete my project.
 I used the Python PIP Freeze command to periodically list my document library dependencies via a requirements.txt file, which is in my repository for this project.
-This use of the requirments.txt file is outlined in the `Steps to Run my Program` section above.
+The use of the requirements.txt file is outlined in the `Steps to Run my Program` section above.
 Fortunately I have not added any additional library installs since the beginning of my project.
 So, even though I have run PIP Freeze command periodically, nothing has changed so the file in GitHub is also unchanged.

+At the time of posting this project, I was not aware that PIP Freeze may cause issues for users on other Operating Systems.
+I left the requirements.txt in tact because I have had other users test it and I know it works on Windows machines.
+However, I also created a separate requirements file named requirements_multi_OS.txt.
+This is a pared down version and should allow users with other operating systems to match my libraries for this project.
+If a user is still having problems the main libraries/packages/modules that I used were: Pandas, Matplotlib, and ipython/ipykernel for the Jupyter portion.

 #### Git / GitHub